friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.10.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\cannot_guess_the_cause.py'
-    at the location indicated by ^.
+    at the location indicated.

-    -->1: SyntaxErrors can be annoying!
+       1: SyntaxErrors can be annoying!
                        ^^^

     Currently, I cannot guess the likely cause of this error.